Minqi824/ADBench/README.md

 Please see the [datasets](datasets) folder and our [paper]((https://arxiv.org/abs/2206.09426)) for detailed information.

 - We organize the above 57 datasets into user-friendly format.
 All the datasets are named as "number_data.npz" in the [datasets](datasets) folder.
-For example, one can evaluate AD algorithms on the abalone dataset by the following codes.
+For example, one can evaluate AD algorithms on the cardio dataset by the following codes.
 For multi-class dataset like CIFAR10, additional class numbers should be specified as "number_data_class.npz".
 Please see the folder for more details.